Lisa Simpson: Cultural influence

 Jonathan Gray, author of the book Watching The Simpsons, feels that Lisa "is probably the best and certainly longest-running feminist character that television has had.
 She's the heart of the show and she quite often questions gender politics."
 Christopher Borrelli of The Toledo Blade wrote, "Has there ever been a female TV character as complex, intelligent, and, ahem, as emotionally well-drawn as Lisa Simpson?
 Meet her once and she comes off priggish and one-note – a know-it-all.
 Get to know her and Lisa is as well-rounded as anyone you may ever meet in the real world."

 According to PETA, Lisa was one of the first vegetarian characters on primetime television.
 In 2004 the organization included Lisa on its list of the "Most Animal-Friendly TV Characters of All Time".
 In 2008, environmentalist website The Daily Green honored Lisa's role in The Simpsons Movie with one of its inaugural "Heart of Green" awards, which "recognize those who have helped green go mainstream."
 They wrote "young Lisa Simpson has inspired a generation to wear their hearts on their sleeves and get educated, and involved, about global issues, from justice to feminism and the environment."
 Japanese broadcasters reversed viewer dislike of the series by focusing marketing of the show on Lisa.
 Lisa's well-intended but ill-fated struggles to be a voice of reason and a force of good in her family and community struck a chord with Japanese audiences.
 Mario D'Amato, a specialist in Buddhist studies at Rollins College in Florida, described Lisa as "open-minded, reflective, ethical, and interested in improving herself in various ways, while still preserving a childlike sense of innocence.
 These are all excellent qualities, ones which are espoused by many Buddhist traditions."

 Lisa and the rest of the Simpsons have had a significant influence on English-language idioms.
 The dismissive term "meh"—used by Lisa and popularized by the show— entered the Collins English Dictionary in 2008.
 In 1996, The New York Times published an article saying that Lisa was inspiring children, especially young girls, to learn to play the saxophone.

-Lisa Simpson was mentioned at the 2018 Conservative Political Action Conference when Senator Ted Cruz called the Democratic Party "The Party of Lisa Simpson", as opposed to the Republican Party being the party of the rest of the family.
+Lisa Simpson was mentioned at the 2018 Conservative Political Action Conference when Senator Ted Cruz called the Democratic Party "The Party of Lisa Simpson", as opposed to the Republican Party being the party of several other family members.